 1. Before Khaled met me, he was positive that he will never get married.

 A bit unusual, right?
 Especially for someone of his origin and cultural background.
-So what happened?
+Why did he think that?
 There actually was a pretty simple explanation.
 He thought he’s just too picky and decided he’d rather stay single than marry someone only because people expect him to do it.
 He only told me all this after our wedding.
 My ego grew significantly. 🙂